 A Spring cycling break in Holland, designed specifically to showcase the extensive tulip fields to the west of Amsterdam.
 You’ll spend your first night in the city before embarking on a 3 day lazy loop ride through the tulip fields.
 You’ll also have the opportunity to visit the stunning Keukenhof Flower Gardens.

-If you’ve ever wanted to witness the amazing carpets of colour created by millions of tulips grown for the world-wide flower trade then this is the tour for you.
+If you’ve ever wanted to witness the amazing carpets of colour created by millions of tulips grown for the world-wide flower trade then this is the tour for you. here is new text.

 Each spring, usually between the beginning of April and mid May, the extensive bulb fields between Haarlem and Leiden to the west of Amsterdam burst into life.
 Being a natural phenomenon, it’s hard to say exactly when they will be at their absolute best but travel during this period and the chances are good that you’ll be rewarded.

 You’ll spend your first night in Amsterdam where you can enjoy the many sights and attractions this unique and friendly city has to offer.
 Take a canal tour and learn about the tall narrow merchants’ houses that typify the historic old town.
 Take in some old masters works at the Rijksmuseum and Van Gough Museum.
 Of course there is also the moving Anne Frank Museum and the pleasure of simply wondering the network of charming canal-lined streets.